KoslickiLab/YACHT/use_case_examples/use-case-examples.md

 There are two types of contaminants that yacht can detect.
 Specifically, external and cross contaminations.
 External contaminations includes any microbial DNA that can come from a researcher's native microbiome, experimental kits, and surrounding areas.
 Cross contamination can come from DNA extractions, sequencing index switching, and sample bleeding.
 Further, cross-contamination can complicate contimanation detection.

 Here, we explore how we can use YACHT for contaminant detection with the following tutorials:
-* External Contamination Detection Example
+* External Contamination Detection
-* Cross Contamination Detection Example
+* Cross Contamination Detection
-* Contamination in Low-biomass Datasets Example
+* Contamination in Low-biomass Datasets

-### External Contamination Detection Example
+### Contaminant Detection Examples

-Data:

-Commands:

-Interpretation:

-### Cross Contamination Detection Example
+#### External Contamination Detection

 Data: